rogerpadilla/nukak-website/docs/entities-advanced.md

 /**
  * an `abstract` class can (optionally) be used as the base "template" for the entities
- * (so the common fields' declaration is easily reused) */ export abstract class BaseEntity implements IEntity {
+ * (so the common fields' declaration is easily reused).
+ */
+export abstract class BaseEntity implements IEntity {
   /**